 Antiphon: Accipite Spiritum Sanctum p.
 1531

-In most Sarum sources this mode VII antiphon is transposed to a C finalis, giving a ‘major’ scale instead of the usual mixolydian scale.
+In most Sarum sources this mode VII antiphon is transposed to a C finalis, giving a ‘major’ scale instead of the putative mixolydian scale.
 Nevertheless, the psalm-tone retains its usual shape, with B-flat in its transposed form.
-(This is not seen in the cue for the psalm-tone, but it may be studied in the Sarum Psalm-Tones. p.
+(This does not appear in the cue for the psalm-tone, but it may be observed in the Sarum Psalm-Tones. p.
 60*.)
 Most of the continental sources available give this antiphon in the normal transposition, and thus in a ‘pure’ mixolydian mode.